Hands up who loves pakora? OK hands up who wants baked pakora?

 I recommend that you serve them with chutney.
 For the recipe video, I whipped up a beetroot chutney.
 Mango chutney is also awesome and everyone adores it.
 Check out my mango chutney here: Fresh Mango & Ginger Chutney Recipe

 At the time of writing this, I am staying up in a remote location in the middle of nowhere without a proper kitchen.
-I have been baking these in a little electric oven that I bought, although I can’t wait to make them in a massive batch when I get myself into a bigger kitchen again.
+I have been baking these in a little electric oven that I bought, however, I can’t wait to make them in a massive batch when I get myself into a bigger kitchen again.

 I made a short little video from my tiny cabin to show you how easy they are to make.
 Please do check out my video here for a quick visual guide…